thijsvdanker/puppet-kiosk/README.md

 Puppet module to install a simple kiosk browser.It installs bare Xorg, Openbox window manager and:

 * kiosk::java =
-Midori browser with mouse gestures and transparent mouse cursor, together with java applet.
+Java applet with transparent mouse cursor.
 * kiosk::chrome =
-Chrome browser gpu forced with mouse gestures and transparent mouse cursor, together with Squid3 local proxy.
+Chrome browser gpu forced with transparent mouse cursor, together with Squid3 local proxy.
 Made for html5.
 There is also a possibility to enable apache2.
-* kiosk::midori (outdated) =
-Midori browser with mouse gestures and transparent mouse cursor, together with Squid3 local proxy.

 Parameters
 -------------